charlie763/CivNetSplashPage/_posts/2017-02-06-partner-with-civnet.md

 <p>In addition to <i>promotional support</i>, we offer <i>organizing</i> and <i>technical support</i>.
 This means we're be available to connect you with community partners and volunteers and to answer any questions your project members have about using CivNet.</p>

-<p>All we ask is that you use CivNet!
-The more you use CivNet the more support we can offer. <!-- And, if for some reason the parntership doesn't work out, let us know why so we can improve the CivNet platform. --></p>
 <br>

+<h3>What we expect from Partners</h3>
+<p>Primarily we ask is that you use CivNet!
+The more you use CivNet the more support we can offer.
+We also ask that you give us feedback about what is and isn't working for you on CivNet so we can make the platform better.</p>

 <h3>Is my project a good fit for CivNet?</h3>
 <p>We've learned a lot about which types of projects and groups tend to find value in CivNet.
 Generally some combination of the following characteristics make for a good fit: